 There are 98 community pharmacies and 6 dispensing GP practices in Hywel Dda UHB.
-These provide pharmaceutical services to a population of 387,284.
-Taking only community pharmacies into account as providers there is a ratio of 2.53 per 10,000 population.
+These provide essential pharmaceutical services to a population of 387,284.
+Taking only community pharmacies into account as providers, a ratio of 2.53 dispensaries are available per 10,000 population.
 This is one of the highest ratios for Health Boards in Wales.
-When the dispensing GP practices are included the ratio per 10,000 population increases to 2.69.
+When including dispensing GP practices the ratio per 10,000 population increases to 2.69.